 The VSI tape can display ±1000 units, ±2000 units, or ±4000 units.
 Units can be set to feet or meters.
-Reference the SkyView Classic / SE / HDX System Installation Guide for instructions on how to change the displayed units and the indicator scale.
+See the SkyView System Installation Guide or the SkyView HDX System Installation Manual (Certified) for instructions on how to change the displayed units and the indicator scale.

 The vertical speed pointer scrolls up and down the VSI tape, simultaneously displaying the instantaneous vertical speed in both analog and digital formats.
 If there is very little or no vertical speed, the pointer appears blank.
-When the PFD is configured as a 50% page, the digital vertical speed readout appears above or below the VSI tape as shown in Figure 38, but the analog sliding behavior of the pointer is the same as described above.
-When the Vertical Speed Required to Destination info item is active on the Map a magenta line is drawn on the VSI at that speed.
+When the PFD is configured as a 50% page, the digital vertical speed readout appears above or below the VSI tape as shown in Figure 39, but the analog sliding behavior of the pointer is the same as described above.
+When the Vertical Speed Required to Destination info item is active on the MAP an arrow is drawn on the VSI at that speed (see VNAV: Vertical Navigation for more information).